landlab/landlab/docs/working_with_landlab.rst

 …    #...do the thing for one timestep dt
 …    accumulated_time += dt

-Both produce 1000. time units of run, with an explicit timestep of 10.
+Both produce 1000 time units of run, with an explicit timestep of 10.
 Notice that the latter technique is particularly amenable to situations where your explicit timestep is varying (e.g., a storm sequence).

-Landlab also however has a built in storm generator component, which (as its name suggests) actually acts as a true Python generator (XXX LINK out to what a generator is).
+Landlab also however has a built in storm generator component, which (as its name suggests) actually acts as a true `Python generator <http://www.python-course.eu/generators.php>`_.
 This means producing a storm series in Landlab is also very easy:

 >>> from landlab.components.uniform_precip.generate_uniform_precip import PrecipitationDistribution
 >>> time_to_run = 500000.